 About the LISD

-The Lenawee Intermediate School District (LISD) is a regional educational service agency providing educational leadership and support services to Lenawee County’s 12 public local school districts.
-District staff work to provide services that are difficult or impossible for individual districts to provide on their own.
-The LISD provides educational services to the following Lenawee County school districts:
+The Lenawee Intermediate School District (LISD) is a regional educational service agency providing educational leadership and support services to Lenawee County’s 11 public local school districts.

 About Intermediate School Districts (ISDs)